wildarch/blackjack/README.md

 # TODO
 * Support custom build files for crates
-* Support replacing a crate with a different target

 # Would appreciate PR for:
 * Support for Windows and Mac